PlanBCode/koppelbot/factory/README.md

 The code is separated into four distinct parts:

-- data: The raw data.
+- `custom/` : All custom entity, content and type definitions.

-- custom: All custom entity, content and type definitions.
+- `data/` : The raw data.

-- engine: The code for the server side engine
+- `engine/` : The code for the server side engine.

-- factory: The source and generating code used to compile the client side engine
+- `factory/`: The source and generating code used to compile the client side engine.

-## Plugins (WIP)
+## Plugins

 Custom code is structured using plugins (directories)

 `custom/*` : containing definitions and sub endpoints.
 For example: `https://$hostname/tutorial` will serve `custom/tutorial/content/index.html`

 Where `custom/main` contains main definitions and the root endpoint.
 For example: `https://$hostname` will serve `custom/main/content/index.html`

-`engine/core` : containing all elements required out of the box.
+`engine/core` : containing all elements available out of the box.

 A plugin can contain the following components:

-`content` : Served directly such as html, css, images `entities` : the data models
+`content/` : Served directly such as html, css, images `entities/` : the data models
-`connectors` : defining the storage interfaces for entity data.
+`connectors/` : defining the storage interfaces for entity data.
-`displays` : defining the user interfaces to display and manage entities (lists, timelines)
+`displays/` : defining the user interfaces to display and manage entities (lists, timelines)
-`types` : the data types for the entity properties. (strings, numbers, arrays)
+`types/` : the data types for the entity properties. (strings, numbers, arrays)
-[Future] `flows` : (automated) actions on entities. (on create entity send mail)
+[Future] `flows/` : (automated) actions on entities. (on create entity send mail)

 ## Entities

 An entity class is an abstract definition of an entity.
-It is identified by an EntityClassName (`fruit`) and defined by a json file (`fruit.json`).
+It is identified by an EntityClassName (`fruit`) and defined by a json file (`entities/fruit.json`).

 An instance of an EntityClass, an Entity, is identified by an EntityId `apple`.
 The data is stored based on the connector settings for the EntityClass and can be queried using `/$EntityClassName/$EntityId` (`/fruit/apple`) or `/$EntityClassName/*` to get all instances.

-The EntityClass definition / json file contains specifications for
+The EntityClass definition is a json file that contains specifications for

 - properties : which type, which defaults,
 - connectors : how to store the data (per property)